ramzdam/expense-management/README.md

 This is just a simple implementation of an Expense Management System.
 Although it's better to use Vue but due to lack of time I opt to use the conventional Blade syntax and JQuery

 ## Note
 There are more improvements needed for this application.
 But for simplicity I just opt to go with the simplest approach.
-One of the improvements would be 1.
+One of the improvements would be.

 1. Using REDIS CACHE/MEMCACHE.
 2. Implementing Policy instead of GATE for cleaner approach